 Creating a successful business requires years of hard work and dedication.
-Whether the company is a sole proprietorship, larger corporation, or LLC with a board of directors, owners must take a direct hand in the day-to-day operations of the business.
+Whether the company is a sole proprietorship, larger corporation, or LLC with a board of directors, owners must take a direct hand in the business’s day-to-day operations.

-Sadly, an unexpected injury or death can result in a loss of control.
+Sadly, an unexpected injury or death can result in losing control.
 An owner who is suddenly unable to control their company may see it splinter along shareholder lines, lose control over vital assets, or have ownership pass to unqualified heirs.

 One way to avoid these unfortunate results is to discuss a business succession plan with an experienced attorney.
-Working with a Cary business succession planning lawyer can help you dictate how you want your company to function after retirement, incapacitating injury, or death.
+Working with a Cary business succession planning lawyer can help you dictate how your company will function after retirement, incapacitating injury, or death.

-A sudden death or incapacity will have a traumatic effect on a business owner and their family.
-If one of these unfortunate events occurs and an owner does not have a business succession plan or a Will, the results can be chaotic.
+Sudden death or incapacity will traumatically affect business owners and their families.
+If one of these unfortunate events occurs and an owner does not have a business succession plan or a Last Will and Testament in place with the help of a Cary wills lawyer, the results can be chaotic.

 In the case of larger business entities, unexpected deaths or incapacities can lead to disputes within boardrooms that result in a forced stock sale, contested mergers or acquisitions, or even dissolution of the business.
 Clearly, it is essential for any company in Cary to establish a comprehensive business succession plan with a dedicated attorney.

-Many people wonder what legal effect a business succession plan will have.
-It can be helpful to imagine a business succession plan as being similar to a Will.
-The owner of the company creates the plan with specific instructions concerning the future of the business.
-Much like a Will, courts grant these plans legal power during the probate process.
+Many business owners wonder what legal effect a business succession plan will have.
+Imagining a business succession plan similar to a will can be helpful.
+The company owner creates the plan with specific instructions concerning the future of the business.
+Like a will, courts grant these plans legal power during the probate process.

 Common topics that a business owner may address include:

 A business succession plan does not need to take on a specific form.
-However, as with any other legal document, it is essential to clearly state one’s intent as well as what one does not wish to occur.
+However, as with any other legal documents, it is essential to clearly state one’s intent and what one does not wish to occur.
 A local business succession planning attorney could help company owners identify their goals and give those goals a legal effect.